senacor/Tutorials-Microservices/README.md

 1. Add a docker-compose configuration file to the top folder of the repository.
 2. Configure all the services in the docker-compose configuration (add entry for all the different components and define the linkage).
 3. Startup the "backbone containers" (database, config server, registry) through docker-compose.
-4. Startup the "functional containers" (demo, accounting) through docker-compose.
+4. Startup the "functional containers" (customer, accounting) through docker-compose.
 5. Test customer and account retrieval and account creation.

 ### Stage 07.A (optional) - Move all the configuration to the Config Server